Hegel ,Judaism &Islam

 creative activity itself of the Absolute, or God 'conceived as the

 self-revealing Principle of the universe'.
-It is the Absolute in the first stage
+It is the Absolute in the first

 of its eternal self-manifestation, i.e., the Absolute as the universal